iamvs-2002/JAVA/JDBC/jdbc.md

 - **Loading Driver**

    - A program can also explicitly load JDBC drivers at any time.
    - eg. my.sql.jdbc.Driver is loaded using the following statement:

    ```
    Class.forName("my.sql.jdbc.Driver");
    ```

+   In the above line of code, we are registering JDBC driver in our program.

    **NOTE: Class is the predefined class in Java and forName() is a static method**